odcambc/gyoza/README.md

 ### Edit pipeline
 One can manually edit the [Snakefile](workflow/Snakefile) and/or the rules (.smk files in rules folder) to edit the main steps of the pipeline.
 This should not be required to run the standard pipeline and should be done only when the workflow itself needs to be modified.

 **Editing template jupyter notebooks** is tricky to do manually because the paths and kernel are not shared between platforms.
 Thankfully, there is a snakemake command that allows interactive editing of any template notebook, using any output file (from the notebook) as argument.
-The following example will generate URLs to open `jupyter`, in which we can edit the process_read_counts notebook that outputs the upset_plot.svg file, as specified in the Snakefile.
+The following example will generate URLs to open `jupyter`, in which we can edit the process_read_counts notebook that outputs the upset_plot.svg file, as specified in the corresponding .smk file.

 ```
 snakemake --use-conda --cores 1 --edit-notebook ../results/graphs/upset_plot.svg
 ```

-**Careful**, to make sure you can open the generated URL, open a SSH tunnel between your local machine and the server by running the following command from a local terminal:
+**Careful**, if you are running `snakemake` on a server, you might need to open a SSH tunnel between your local machine and the server by running the following command from a local terminal (should not be necessary when running locally on your machine):
 ```
 ssh -L 8888:localhost:8888 <USER>@<ADRESS>
 ```